 - What’s The Best Flour For Making Pizza?

-What Is The Hydration Level For Pizza Dough?
+What Is Best The Hydration Level For Pizza Dough?

-The hydration level for pizza dough refers to the percentage of water in the recipe compared to the percentage of dry ingredients.
+The hydration level for pizza dough refers to the ratio of water in the recipe compared to the percentage of dry ingredients.
 For example, a pizza dough with 1000g of flour and 700ml of water has a hydration level of 70%.
-A standard homemade pizza dough should have a hydration level between 60%-70% to maintain moisture during a long baking process.
+The best hydration level for pizza dough in a home oven is between 70-80% to compensate for moisture evaporation during the longer cooking time.

 What Does Higher Hydration Do To Pizza Dough?